MrKarkeys/Plastic-Waste-Predictor/README.md

 # Plastic-Waste-Predictor

-A web application that predicts plastic waste and pollution based on production amounts using machine learning models.
+A web application that predicts plastic waste and pollution based on production amounts using machine learning and mathematical models.

 ## Features

 - Predict plastic waste and pollution based on production amounts
 - Interactive visualization with historical data
-- Environmental impact analysis using AI
+- Environmental impact analysis using Google Gemini AI
-- Two different prediction models: Linear and Polynomial
+- Three different prediction models: Linear, Polynomial, and Random Forest

 ## Prerequisites